Self esteem is love put into practice in the arena of your own life.

 One last thing...inner confidence is not always found where you would expect it.
 Sometimes the negative, worst aspects of yourself offer an unexpected ‘way in’ to greater self acceptance (a doorway).
 Like scars, imperfections or disabilities, or some other aspect of yourself that causes you unhappiness.

 Using the chinks in your own armour, you can follow an unexpected path to deeper contentment.
 The most powerful change in my life came through a flaw I thought I could never accept, that transformed into a blessing I never expected.
-I am sharing the knowledge I've gained in this personal guide to positive self esteem.
+I am sharing the knowledge I've gained in this personal guide.

 Traveller, there is no path.